Join Here | Log In

 ~ There are research-backed ways to both prevent colds and respiratory illnesses and reduce symptoms when you do get sick.

-~ Genetics affects whether you are likely to get sick from certain viruses.
+~ Genetic variants strongly affect whether you are likely to get sick from certain viruses.
+Knowing this can help you prioritize your avoidance measures.

 Staying Well During Virus Season: